 Simple, unstudied, direct, almost without form, it consists of descriptions, anecdotes, questions put to the Master, with the answers He gave, the record of lessons given not only by ‘Abdu’l-Bahá, but also by that gifted teacher, Ḥájí Mírzá Ḥaydar-‘Alí.
 There are also appendices with Tablets from the Master to Mrs. Goodall and to Mrs. Cooper.
 There is an almost severe economy of expression: no concern for the graceful transition, but rather an abrupt turning of attention to the next matter of concern.
 This lack of “style” turns out to be the best possible style: it breathes the awareness of the preciousness of the lessons learned, the value of the experiences and observations of the two pilgrims; no time is lost getting to the central thought.
 A sort of sober ecstasy pervades these pages—no purple prose, no effusions.
 The flame burns pure.

 But, lest you forget—these are just pilgrims’ notes.
 It would not be appropriate to recount in full the lives of these remarkable women after the pilgrimage of 1908.
-But the chapter in O. Z. Whitehead’s Some Early Bahá’ís of the West (“Helen Goodall and Ella Cooper,” pp. 21–34) is well worth reading for the sequel.
+But the chapter in O. Z. Whitehead’s Some Early Bahá’ís of the West (“Helen Goodall and Ella Cooper”, pp. 21–34) is well worth reading for the sequel.
 It will suffice here to say that after services of

 fundamental importance to the establishment of the infant Faith in the United States (not the least of which were contributed to the erection of the House of Worship in Wilmette), Mrs. Goodall died in 1922, her physical vigor having entered into a rapid decline after the passing of the Master.
 Mrs. Cooper was a loyal and energetic helper of the Guardian until the death of her husband, Dr. George Cooper, in July 1951; she died four days after.